coffe-fan008/my-dotfiles/README.md

 ### fastfetch image
 My fastfetch image is in dotfiles/fastfetch; the Infamous Iron Man image is from Pinterest because I’m not currently reading the series, and besides, I only own the first comic in physical format.

+### Wallpaper
+You can find my wallpaper in dotfiles/Wallpapers along with other wallpapers, I got the Minecraft one from r/wallpapers on Reddit.

+### important
+Thanks for checking out my dotfiles, they're simple, but I like them. :)